fusioncharts/dev_centre_docs/getting-started/plain-javascript/add-drill-down-using-plain-javascript.md

 - Accepts specific properties for descendant charts when you configure them using the [configureLink()](https://www.fusioncharts.com/dev/api/fusioncharts/fusioncharts-methods#configurelink) function
 - Uses events to notify your code when a link is invoked, a link item is opened, or a link item is closed

-- Supports drill-down to an unlimited number of levels
+- Supports drill down to an unlimited number of levels

-As an example, we will consider a simple scenario of a parent chart with a single level of drill-down.
+As an example, we will consider a simple scenario of a parent chart with a single level of drill down.

 The parent chart here is a **Column 2D** chart showing yearly sales for the top three juice flavors over the last one year.
 When you click on the data plot for a particular flavor, it drills down to show a descendant **Column 2D** chart with quarterly sales figures for that flavor.